 - Fortified foods – such as fat spreads yogurts, and some cereals. ²⁶

 Additionally, vitamin D levels can be increased through supplements.
 These can be bought at your local pharmacy and supermarkets.

 Because there are many uses of vitamin D and everybody is uniquely built, there is no one correct level for everyone.
 But the NHS suggests aiming for 10 micrograms of vitamin D a day6.
 Due to this difference in our bodies vitamin D requirement, it is a good idea to get a vitamin D test and track it periodically.
-With the ElevateMe program, you have the option to re-test your levels every 3, 6 or 12 months.
+With our health test plans, you can re-test your blood levels every 3 or 6 months.

 Are there people more at risk for vitamin D deficiency?

 Don’t fret if you have low levels of vitamin D, because you are not alone!
 Vitamin D deficiency is the most common nutritional deficiency in the world².

 Since the sun is the most efficient way of obtaining it, the autumn and winter seasons causes vitamin D deficiency in a lot of people⁶.

 Unfortunately, there are several groups of individuals who are more prone to vitamin D deficiency.
 These include: